peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Return Value:</b>

 Exponential of this object.
-If this object's value is 1, returns an approximation to " e" within the given precision.
+If this object's value is 1, returns an approximation to " e" within the specified precision.
 Signals FlagInvalid and returns not-a-number (NaN) if the parameter  <i>ctx</i>
  is null or the precision is unlimited (the context's Precision property is 0).

 <a id="ExpM1_PeterO_Numbers_EContext"></a>